jenh/kuznetsov-babi-yar-epub/chapters/06sowereinthisnewlife.md

 > Führer's main apartment          September 20
 > Supreme Command
 > The German Armed Forces reports:
-> Along with the operations to surround the Soviet armies in the east, an offensive was launched against the capital of Ukraine - Kiev.
+> Along with the operations to surround the Soviet armies in the east, an offensive was launched against the capital of Ukraine - Kyiv.
 After a brave breakthrough of strong fortifications on the western bank of the Dnieper, our troops entered the city.
-A German military banner has been waving over the citadel of Kiev since this morning.
+A German military banner has been waving over the citadel of Kyiv since this morning.
 > The offensive operations east of the Dnieper are moving forward irresistibly.
 We have made great strides in the battles for the fortification of Leningrad, we have made great strides...\*

 \*) From "Ukrainska Slovo" (Word of the Word), September 21, 1941.
 Newspaper in Ukrainian, published by the occupation authorities.